yairchu/awesome-structure-editors/README.md

 ## Foreword

-Projectional programming is an idea that at least some people think holds a lot of promise, as demonstrated by list, but has not yet proven effective (or at least hasn't broken into the mainstream).
-By the wealth of past and ongoing projects, it is apparently a difficult problem (or an impossible one), but hopefully some of these projects will succeed in bringing it to the mainstream!
+Projectional editing of code is an idea that some people believe holds a lot of promise, as demonstrated by this list.
+However it has not yet proven effective, or at least hasn't broken into the mainstream.

+This appears to be either a difficult problem, or an impossible one, as evident from the wealth of ongoing and concluded projects listed below.
+Hopefully one or more of these projects will succeed in realising it and bringing it to the mainstream!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->